AsphaltShark14/memory-game-project/README.md

 ## General info

-This project is simple battleships game.
-It was made to learn some fundamental TypeScript functions.
+This project is simple memory game.
+It was made to learn some fundamental React functions.
 Project was made to polish my skills in:

 - Functional Programming